 - Extragenital lesions do not appear to have any increased risk of malignancy.

 - Vulvodynia or penile dysaesthesia can occur following inflammatory conditions of the genitalia.
-This is a neuropathic type of pain.
+This is a neuropathic type of pain and does not respond to steroid treatment.

 - Topical local anaesthetics (eg, 5% lidocaine ointment) can be given to those with vestibulodynia and vulvodynia or penile dysaesthesia.

-- Be aware this may be a complication; offer referral.
+- Sexual dysfunction.
+Be aware this may be a complication and can have a significant impact on quality of life; offer referral.

 - Symptom remission can be achieved in 98% of compliant and 75% of non-compliant women by using potent topical steroids.

-- In males, a course of steroids may prevent the need for circumcision.
+- In males, particularly young boys, a course of steroids may prevent the need for circumcision.

 - Most men are either cured by topical treatment with ultrapotent steroid (50-60%) or by circumcision (>75%).